Simran085/GenAI-Research-Assistant/README.md

 **3. RAG Pipeline for Answers**
 -User’s question is embedded and used to retrieve top-matching chunks.
 -The app constructs a prompt: context chunks + (optionally) conversation history + the user’s question.
--This prompt is sent to Groq’s Llama 3 API, with instructions to answer only from the retrieved context, and cite the chunk or quote text.
+-This prompt is sent to **Groq’s Llama 3 API**, with instructions to answer only from the retrieved context, and cite the chunk or quote text.
 -The answer and cited support are shown, with the supporting snippet highlighted.

 **4. Conversation Memory**